 Saginaw Christmas Parade (Downtown) – Enjoy this parade on December 4 at 5:45 p.m. followed by the Saginaw Christmas tree lighting at 6:30 p.m.
 Both events require patrons to stay in their cars to promote social distancing.
 See websites for details.

-It’s ho, ho, ho in the Stockyards!
-Come celebrate at the landmark attraction all season long.
-Ho, Ho, Ho Holidays in the Stockyards features a holiday gift giveaway and photos with Santa.
-For safety, the event will be socially distanced.
-Appointments are highly recommended, but walk-ups and day-of appointments are also accepted as time allows.
-Come experience thousands of lights, a 30-foot Christmas tree, strolling carolers, entertainment, shopping, dining, and more.
-Visit fortworthstockyards.com for more information.
+It’s Ho Ho Ho Holidays in the Stockyards!
+Come celebrate all season long!
+You will enjoy a Stockyards holiday gift giveaway, along with photos with cowboy Santa.
+For everyone’s safety, this will be a socially-distanced experience; appointments are strongly recommended.
+However, walk-up appointments will be allowed as space is available.
+Come experience thousands of twinkling lights, a 30-foot Christmas tree, strolling carolers, live music, endless entertainment, shopping, dining, and so much more.

 Breakfast with St. NICUlas at The Fort Worth Club – On December 5, The Fort Worth Club will again be transformed into a winter wonderland, complete with a delicious breakfast, Santa and Mrs. Claus, live entertainment, and a holiday surprise or two — all benefiting the Neonatal Intensive Care Unit (NICU) at Texas Health Harris Methodist Hospital Fort Worth.